 Timing your Outdoor Elopement

 If you are thinking of eloping and getting married outdoors, timing will be important!
 It’s no secret that sunrise or sunsets are way more romantic than middle of the day sun.
 This is mainly because is when the light is more flattering on people, as it is soft and warm.
 Think of it like nature’s best filter .It’s best to have your ceremony near sunrise or sunset.

 If you are thinking of an iconic place that is outdoors and maybe in a State park even, you will want to think of crowds.
 You can probably google this and see how “busy” this place is at certain times and seasons, or you can try calling if there is an office there.
 Most likely Saturdays will be the busiest so you might need to get creative with the timing.
-A weekday might not feel as romantic to start with but it’s a great way to avoid crowds!
+A weekday it’s a great way to avoid crowds!

 Make sure to check with your Minnesota Elopement Photographer, since we are usually aware of the best timing form any particular spots!

 I have a little guide on non-traditional ideas to make your day truly unique!
 From the way you transport yourselves to your elopement, to other ways to toast or dress, you can make your day truly yours!

 Elopement Photos in Minnesota : The Importance of awesome photos

 When it comes to celebrating your love YOUR way, planning for photography is important.
 Even if it’s just the two of you and witnesses, or if you have a small guests list, your wedding day is still one of the most special days of your life!